 This invisibility of the effects of habits is why, when success hits, it appears to the outside observer as if that person became an overnight success.

-They only see the avalanche of success event.
+They only see the avalanche of a successful event.

-What they are unable to see is the daily devotion to Rich Habits, those years of engaging in certain constructive daily routines, that created the avalanche of success event.
+What they are unable to see is the daily devotion to Rich Habits, those years of engaging in certain constructive daily routines, that created the avalanche of successful events.

 Define your ideal, future life today – a clear vision of who you want to be ten years into the future.